poepperl/rdfier/docu/INPUT_FORMAT.md

  * `literal^^{URI_of_datatype}` to specify a datatype.
  * `literal@{country ISO code}` to specify a language.

 Since only literals can have datatypes and languages, no additional type marking is needed.
-Thus entries of the form *value^^URI* are always interpreted as literal with datatype.
+Thus, entries of the form *value^^URI* are always interpreted as literal with datatype.
 The URI can be specified by a full URI `<{URI}>` or an abbreviated URI `{prefix}:{label}` as described above.
 A language can be specified by a two-character ISO identifier.
 A list of all country codes can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes).
-Similar to resource types, these markers can be moved to the column header to assign a value to all entries without resource type, datatype or languages.
+Similar to resource types, these markers can be moved to the column header to assign a value to all entries without resource type, datatype, or language.

 **Example**:
 |coins^^uri|nmo:hasMaterial^^uri      |nmo:hasWeight^^xsd:decimal|